 TLG tip: leave room for the included home-made dessert…the meringues were to.die.for.

 If it ain’t broke, don’t fix it.
 That’s our go-to phrase every time someone asks us why we recommend Amici so often.
-The quality of the food, the familiarity of the service, and the overall experience is one that never disappoints.
+The quality of the food, the familiarity of the service, and the overall experience never disappoint.

-TLG tip: Ask Francesco (either one!) to guide your order if you’re unsure…he has never steered us wrong.
+TLG tip: Ask Francesco to guide your order if you’re unsure…he has never steered us wrong.